The Founding of Teeswater

 The Municipality of South Bruce

-In Teeswater, on the SE corner of Union Street and Clinton Street South (County Road 4)
+In Teeswater, on the east side of Clinton Street South (Road 4)

 Plaque Text